ivoanve/Basics-of-Software-Technology/_posts/2025-06-06-assignment4.md

 ---

-> Report created using Markdown and ChatGPT.
+> Report created using Markdown.
 Application developed in Python and tested locally on Windows.